-- objName info args method: Returns the arguments of the specified proc (object specific method). - objName info body method: Returns the body of the specified proc (object specific method). - objName info class: Returns the name of the class of the current object. - objName info children ?pattern?: Returns the list of aggregated objects with fully qualified names if pattern was not specified, otherwise it returns all children where the object name matches the pattern. - objName info commands ?pattern: Returns all commands defined for the object if pattern was not specified, otherwise it returns all commands that match the pattern. - objName info default method arg var: Returns 1 if the argument arg of the proc (object specific method) method has a default value, otherwise 0.
+- objName info args method: Returns the arguments of the specified proc (object specific method). - objName info body method: Returns the body of the specified proc (object specific method). - objName info class ?classname?: Returns the name of the class of the current object, if className was not specified, otherwise it returns 1 if className matches the object's class and 0 if not.

+- objName info children ?pattern?: Returns the list of aggregated objects with fully qualified names if pattern was not specified, otherwise it returns all children where the object name matches the pattern. - objName info commands ?pattern: Returns all commands defined for the object if pattern was not specified, otherwise it returns all commands that match the pattern. - objName info default method arg var: Returns 1 if the argument arg of the proc (object specific method) method has a default value, otherwise 0.
 If it exists the default value is stored in var. - objName info filter: Returns a list of filters.
-With -guard modifier all filterguards are integrated ( objName info filter -guards).
-With -order modifier the order of filters (whole hierarchy) is printed. - objName info filterguard name: Returns the guards for filter identified by name. - objName info forward ?-definition name? ?pattern?: Returns the list of forwarders.
-One can call this method either without the optional arguments, or with the pattern or with -definition name.
-When the pattern is specified only the matching forwarders are returned.
-When the definition option is used together with a name of a forwarder, the definition of the forwarder with all flags is returned in a way that can be used e.g. for registering the forwarder on another object. - objName info hasNamespace: From XOTcl version 0.9 on, namespaces of objects are allocated on demand. hasNamespace returns 1, if the object currently has a namespace, otherwise 0.
-The method requireNamespace can be used to ensure that the object has a namespace.

-- objName info info: Returns a list of all available info options on the object. - objName info invar: Returns object invariants. - objName info methods: Returns the list of all methods currently reachable for objName.
+With -guard modifier all filterguards are integrated (objName info filter -guards).
+With -order modifier the order of filters (whole hierarchy) is printed. - objName info filterguard name: Returns the guards for filter identified by name - objName info hasNamespace: From XOTcl version 0.9 on, namespaces of objects are allocated on demand. hasNamespace returns 1, if the object currently has a namespace, otherwise 0.
+The method requireNamespace can be used to ensure that the object has a namespace. - objName info info: Returns a list of all available info options on the object. - objName info invar: Returns object invariants. - objName info methods: Returns the list of all methods currently reachable for objName.
 Includes procs, instprocs, cmds, instcommands on object, class hierarchy and mixins.
 Modifier -noprocs only returns instcommands, -nocmds only returns procs.
 Modifier -nomixins excludes search on mixins. - objName info mixin ?-order? ?-guard? ?pattern?: Returns the list of mixins of the object.
 With -order modifier the order of mixins (whole hierarchy) is printed.
 If -guard is specified, the mixin guards are returned.
 If pattern is specified and it contains wildcards, all matching mixins are returned.
-If pattern does not contain wildcards, either the fully qualified name is returned, or empty, if no match exists. - ullet objName info nonposargs methodName: Returns non-positional arg list of methodName - objName info parametercmd ?pattern?: Returns a list of registered parametercmds the object (or empty if there are none).
-If pattern is specified, only the matching parametercmds are returned. - objName info parent: Returns parent object name (or "::" for no parent), in fully qualified form. - objName info post methodName: Returns post assertions of methodName. - objName info pre methodName: Returns pre assertions of methodName. - objName info procs ?pattern?: Returns all procs defined for the object if pattern was not specified, otherwise it returns all procs that match the pattern. - objName info precedence ?-intrinsic? ?pattern?: Returns all classes in the precedence order from which the specified object inherits methods.
-If the flag -intrinsic is specified only the intrinsic classes (from the class hierarchy) are specified.
-If the flag is not specified, the returned list of classes contains the mixin and instmixin classes as well as the classes of the superclass chain in linearized order (i.e., duplicate classes are removed).
+If pattern does not contain wildcards, either the fully qualified name is returned, or empty, if no match exists. - objName info nonposargs methodName: Returns non-positional arg list of methodName - objName info parent: Returns parent object name (or "::" for no parent), in fully qualified form. - objName info post methodName: Returns post assertions of methodName. - objName info pre methodName: Returns pre assertions of methodName. - objName info procs ?pattern?: Returns all procs defined for the object if pattern was not specified, otherwise it returns all procs that match the pattern. - objName info precedence ?pattern?: Returns all classes in the precedence order from which the specified object inherits methods.
+The returned list of classes contains the mixin and instmixin classes as well as the classes of the superclass chain in linearized order (i.e., duplicate classes are removed).
 If the pattern is specified, only matching classes are returned. - objName info vars ?pattern?: Returns all variables defined for the object if pattern was not specified, otherwise it returns all variables that match the pattern.